nushell/nushell.github.io/blog/2024-03-05-nushell_0_91_0.md

 [#11935](https://github.com/nushell/nushell/pull/11935), and [#11953](https://github.com/nushell/nushell/pull/11953),
 the Nushell REPL should no longer crash if a panic occurs and should no longer exit if some other error is encountered.
 Besides being very convenient, this should also make Nushell safer to use a login shell, since panics would previously cause Nushell to crash on an attempted login.
-Similarly, if loading a config file triggered a panic, this used to prevent the REPL from starting.
+Similarly, if a panic was triggered when loading a config file, then this used to prevent the REPL from starting.
 Now, the REPL falls back to loading the default config files in this case.

 Note that panics are still important errors/bugs, so please open issues and bug reports if you encounter any!